-Wates Group, the leading family-owned construction, property services and development company, has strengthened its Group Board with the appointment of Sue Harris as Non-Executive Director.
+Wates Group has strengthened its Group Board with the appointment of Sue Harris as Non-Executive Director.

 Sue is a qualified accountant and chairs the Audit and Assurance council of the Financial Reporting Council.
 She will Chair Wates Groups Audit Committee*.

 Sue read Chemistry at Manchester University before joining Ford.
 After a spell at oil company Amerada Hess, Sue spent the next 18 years at Marks & Spencer rising to Group Treasurer and Head of Corporate Development.

 Sue subsequently moved to Standard Life, where she led the companys flotation process.
 More recent roles include as CFO of Cheltenham & Gloucester and Group Audit Director of Lloyds Banking Group.

 Since leaving Lloyds in 2013, Sue has built up an impressive portfolio of non-executive roles, including at Co-operative Bank, Schroders and Co., FNZ (UK), the Bank of Ireland UK and Abcam PLC.
 She had a ten-year association with Mencap, where she gained experience of social housing – a key component of Wates residential and property services offering.

 Sues appointment follows the recent publication of Wates five-year diversity and inclusion plan, which sets out an ambitious series of targets for the group.
 This includes the commitment to improve the gender balance of the workforce at all levels, doubling the proportion of women across the company by 2025.